yvelikova/axway-open-docs/content/en/docs/apigw_polref/routing_additional.md

 You can see from the policy that the first logging filter logs the *request* message.
 By this stage, the packet sniffer has assembled the request packets into a complete HTTP request, and this is what is passed to the **Log Request Message** filter.
 The **Assemble response packets** filter is a **Wait for response packets** filter that assembles response packets into complete HTTP response messages and passes them to the **Log Response Messages** filter, which logs the complete response message.

+## Call internal service filter

+The **Call internal service**
+filter is a special filter that passes messages to an internal servlet application or static content provider that has been deployed at the API Gateway.
+The appropriate application is selected based on the relative path on which the request message is received.

+This filter is used by Management Services that are configured to listen on the Management Interface on port 8090.
+For more information on how the **Call internal service** filter is used by these services, see [Management services](/docs/apigw_poldev/gw_instances/general_services/#management-services).

+### Configure call internal service

+You can configure the following fields on the filter window:

+**Name**:
+Enter an appropriate name for this filter to display in a policy.

+**Additional HTTP Headers to Send to Internal Service**:
+Click the **Add**
+button to configure additional HTTP headers to send to the internal application.
+Specify the following fields on the **HTTP Header**
+dialog:

+* **HTTP Header Name**:
+    Enter the name of the HTTP header to add to the message.
+* **HTTP Header Value**:
+    Enter the value of the new HTTP header.
+You can also enter selectors to represent message attributes.
+At runtime, API Gateway expands these selectors to the current value of the corresponding message attribute.
+For example, the `${id}` selector is replaced by the value of the current message ID.